Copepods Through the Lens of Chemistry

 Figure 3: Location of the microcystin’s N-methyl-dehydroalanine moiety (Mdha) in red, and the latter’s terminal carbon in blue, which causes it to be toxic to copepods by allowing it to interact with phosphatases (Rzeszotarska et al., 2002).

 It is important to understand that phosphatases are incredibly complex in shape and, more importantly, humongous.
 Protein phosphatase 1, for example, has a molecular weight of around 38 000 Daltons – with a Dalton being defined as 1/12 of the mass of a carbon 12 atom (Aggen et al., 2000).
 Also, it can be observed in Figure 3 that microcystin has many hydrogen-bond donors and receivers – many N-H bonds – and so does the phosphatase.
 Hence, when both get close to one another, a very complex network of H-bonds and other van der Waals forces is formed, which is described in more details in Dr. Xing’s study, “Structure of protein phosphatase 2A Core Enzyme Bound to Toxins” (Xing et al., 2006).
-The fact that the previously mentioned carbon-sulphur covalent bond – which inhibits the phosphatase – is able to form between the two molecules means that this network of intermolecular forces makes the microcystin dock the phosphatase with the perfect orientation and strength to allow for the carbon and the sulphur to get close enough to form this bond.
+The fact that the previously mentioned carbon-sulphur covalent bond – which inhibits the phosphatase – is able to form between the two molecules means that this network of makes the microcystin dock the phosphatase with the perfect orientation and strength to allow for the carbon and the sulphur to get close enough to form this bond.
 Now, since the network of forces is so complex, that means that this docking is very restricted – the more constraints there are on a system, the more controlled are its outcomes.
 Hence, that means that very few, small changes can occur to the microcystin’s shape and constitution before it can no longer dock correctly to the phosphatase binding site and form that carbon-sulfur bond – before it can no longer inhibit the phosphatase.
-This is how Sphingomonas’s enzymes manage to make the microcystin non-toxic.
+This is how Sphingomonas‘s enzymes manage to make the microcystin non-toxic.
 Contrarily to what is expected, they do not interact with the Mdha of the toxin, which is directly responsible for the toxic interaction: instead, the first enzyme in the degradation pathway cuts the microcystin via catalyzation of hydrolysis reaction such as to linearize it – see Figure 4 (Bourne et al., 2001).

-Figure 4: Enzymatic degradation pathway of the main toxin from cyanobacteria.
+Fig. 4.
+Enzymatic degradation pathway of the main toxin from cyanobacteria.
 (Bourne et al., 1996).

 This drastic change in shape – occurring at the first stage of the degradation pathway – makes the molecule already negligibly toxic, since it is no longer able to interact with the binding site via an H-bond network in the way that would allow the sulphur-carbon bond to form.
 The next two enzymes of the pathway perform similar cuts via hydrolysis, still not touching the Mdha, yet making the molecule less and less toxic – thus allowing the copepods hosting the bacteria producing that enzyme to feed on cyanobacteria without significant harm (Bourne et al., 2001).